Frank Nsubuga

 Franco "Frank" Nsubuga (born 28 August 1980 in Uganda) is a Ugandan cricketer.
 A right-handed batsman and off spin bowler, he has played for the Uganda national cricket team since 2001.
 His matches include seven first-class matches and fifty-two List A matches.
+He has also developed a cult following especially with this participation at the 2024 ICC Men's T20 World Cup also enhanced his reputation.

+Biography

+He was born in a family of seven other siblings in the Lugogo neighborhood in the Uganda capital city of Kampala.
+He took inspiration to take up cricket from his parents.
+His father worked in Lugogo area as a bar man and his mother was also employed serving lunch to cricket clubs in the area.

+He was initially bowling medium pace, but he later transformed into a spinner after being convinced to do so by Samuel Walusimbi who had represented East Africa at the 1975 Cricket World Cup.
+He insists that he never had an intake of alcohol in his lifetime, which has kept him fit and healthy to prolong his cricketing career.
+He also engages in 8-10K run everyday and hits the gym prior to engaging in net training practice sessions.

 Playing career

 Nsubuga made his international debut playing for East and Central Africa in the 1997 ICC Trophy when aged just 16.

 He played for Uganda in the 2001 tournament.
 His first-class debut came in April 2004 against Namibia in the ICC Intercontinental Cup.
 Uganda won the match, with Nsubuga being named man of the match.
 He also played against Kenya later in the year.
 He again played against Kenya and Namibia in the 2005 ICC Intercontinental Cup.
 He made his List A debut in 2005, representing Uganda at the 2005 ICC Trophy.

 He has continued to play in the Ugandan team and represented them in Division Three of the World Cricket League in Darwin, Australia in 2007.
-Uganda won the tournament, with Nsubuga being named man of the match in the final against Argentina after scoring 55 from 38 balls and taking 4/27.
+Uganda won the tournament, with Nsubuga named man of the match in the final against Argentina after scoring 55 from 38 balls and taking 4/27.

 In April 2018, he was named in Uganda's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In July 2018, he was part of Uganda's squad in the Eastern sub region group for the 2018–19 ICC World Twenty20 Africa Qualifier tournament.

 In September 2018, he was named in Uganda's squad for the 2018 Africa T20 Cup.
 The following month, he was named in Uganda's squad for the 2018 ICC World Cricket League Division Three tournament in Oman.